Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What can you do?

-Treatment for a dog bite and the aftereffects of a dog attack can become pretty expensive.
+Treatment for a dog bite and the after-effects of a dog attack can become expensive.
 If someone else’s dog bit you or your loved one, know that you have the right to seek compensation for your injuries, pain and suffering, and medical expenses.
 Our Eason & Tambornini lawyers can help you understand why swelling is joint after a dog bite, first-aid treatment for dog bites, wound care, and symptoms to watch out for.